"The risk of a wrong decision is preferable to the terror of indecision."

 - Collaboration: Getting perspectives, then choosing and owning the result

-Ask: Are you learning to decide, or stalling to avoid deciding?
+Ask: Are we learning to decide, or stalling to avoid deciding?

 What True Decisiveness Feels Like